Think along with us about education at the UvA

 Please send the completed template before the deadline of 21 April 12 PM (CET) to the IIS: email@example.com

-All UvA students and staff may vote once for their favourite course idea.
+All UvA students and staff can vote once for their favourite course idea.
+Read more about the Top 10 selected ideas of 2021 here.
 The five ideas with the most votes will continue in the challenge and proceed to round 4.

 Thursday 20 May 5 - 7 PM (CET)

-The jury will be chaired by Karen Maex, rector magnificus of the UvA, depending on availability.
-The other jury members are Rick van der Ploeg, University Professor of Environmental Economics, and Lucy Wenting, director of the IIS.
+The jury members are Rick van der Ploeg, University Professor of Environmental Economics, and Lucy Wenting, director of the IIS.
 Rosa van der Laag, Future Planet Studies student and co-plaintiff in the climate case against Shell, is the student jury member.

 When developing your idea, keep in mind the following requirements and guidelines.